Sadlyfizzx/Notion-Emoji-Changer/README.md

 - **Simple Implementation**: Easy to set up whether you're using browser extension or desktop app injection.

 ## 🚀 Getting Started
+> ⚠️ Notion Ruined the Project with Their Last Update (I'm working on fixing it) ⚠️

 ### For Web Browsers
 1. **Download the Release Files**: Get the latest version from the [Releases](https://github.com/Sadlyfizzx/Notion-Emoji-Changer/releases) section.